Salim Mehajer: Marriage and divorce

 Mehajer came to public prominence in Australia and overseas after his 2015 marriage to his fiancé Aysha (formerly April Amelia Learmonth) was widely publicised in the media.
 The media focused on Mehajer's manner of arrival, which involved flying in one of four helicopters then proceeding to the wedding in a fleet of luxury sports cars, and for his wedding video which was widely shown on media sites in Australia.
 During the event, he was accused of closing Frances Street in Lidcombe without authorisation, and for distributing fake notices warning residents that their cars would be towed if they were not cleared from the street, and later fined $220.
 Aysha later separated from Mehajer in April 2016.
 Following this, in July 2016, Aysha applied for and received an apprehended violence order (AVO) against Mehajer on the grounds she felt intimidated.

 In November 2017, police alleged that Mehajer had breached the AVO taken out by his ex-wife.
 The breaches related to him driving to the laneway behind her home and posting a picture on Instagram of the couple when they were still together.
 On 24 April 2018 the judge found that Mehajer did not contravene the AVO on the grounds the prosecution had not proven he knew the conditions of the AVO, however he was found guilty of intimidatory conduct after he allegedly sent over 400 messages to her after the pair had separated.
 He was placed on an 18-month good behaviour bond.
 He has reportedly "moved on" and has a new partner.
-However it was later reported that Mejaher also was fighting with his wife and that he hit her too.
+However it was later reported that Mejaher also was fighting with his wife and that he had assaulted her.